hmans/things/README.md

 # @hmans/things

 A loose collection of microlibraries that didn't warrant a separate repository.
-Most of these are centered around building games with React-Three-Fiber, and should be considered **experimental in nature**, with the possibility of eventually extracting some of the more useful and stable ones into separate projects later.
+Most of these are centered around building games with @react-three/fiber, and should be considered **experimental in nature**, with the possibility of eventually extracting some of the more useful and stable ones into separate projects later.

 ## Packages